 Earnings per share ('EPS') is calculated by dividing profit for the year attributable to equity shareholders by the weighted average number of common shares issued during the period.
-As indicated in note 1, the financial information as of and for the period ended March 31, 2021 reflects financial information of Ree Uno SpA only, which underlies the reason for calculating EPS based on the outstanding number of issued and outstanding shares in the capital of Ree Uno SpA during such period.

 The Company does not have dilutive potential common shares.
-As of March 31, 2022 and March 31, 2021, EPS has been calculated as follows:
+As of December 31, 2022 and December 31, 2021, EPS has been calculated as follows:

-Three months ended March 31, 2022 2021 Basic Earnings (loss) per share from continuing operations Total for the period and from continuing operations (US\$) (0.00613) 0.00388 Diluted Earnings (loss) per share from continuing operations Total for the period and from continuing operations (US\$) (0.00603) 0.00388 Loss from continuing operations attributable to equity holders is derived as follows: Three months ended March 31, 2022 2021 Profit (loss) attributable to equity holders - continuing operations (US\$000) (997) 208 The following reflects the share data used in the basic and diluted EPS computations: Three months ended March 31, 2022 2021 Basic weighted average number of ordinary shares in issue (thousands) 162,599 53,609 Effect of dilutive potential ordinary shares related to contingently issuable shares (thousands) - - Weighted average number of ordinary shares in issue for the purpose of diluted earnings per share (thousands) 165,299 53,609
+Year ended De Year ended December 31 2022 2021 Basic loss per share from continuing operations Total for the period and from continuing operations (US\$) (0.05) (0.02) Diluted loss per share from continuing operations Total for the period and from continuing operations (US\$) (0.05) (0.02)

+Loss from continuing operations attributable to equity holders is derived as follows:

+Year ended December 31

+2022 2021

+Loss attributable to equity holders - continuing operations (US\$000) (8,355) (1,508)

+The following reflects the share data used in the basic and diluted EPS computations:

+Year ended December 31 2022 2021 Basic weighted average number of ordinary shares in issue (thousands) 162,599 68,639 Weighted average number of ordinary shares in issue for the purpose of diluted earnings per share (thousands) 162,599 70,890